tjingsheng/tp/docs/UserGuide.md

     * `exit` : Exits SEPlendid.

-6. Refer to the [Commands](#4-commands) below for more details of each feature and command.
+6. If you are an experienced user, refer to the [Commands](#4-commands) below for more details of each feature and command.

 --------------------------------------------------------------------------------------------------------------------